telerik/xamarin-forms-docs/controls/chart/features/chart-legend.md

 ## LegendTitleBinding

-The **LegendTitleBinding** is a property which can be set specifically for the PieSeries.
+The **LegendTitleBinding** is a property which can be set specifically for the **PieSeries**.
 It points to the property of the data item which will be used as a title in the legend.
-For all other series, the DisplayName property will be used instead.
+For all other series, the **DisplayName** property will be used instead.

 <snippet id='chart-features-piechart-legendtitlebinding-xaml'/>
 <snippet id='chart-features-piechart-legendtitlebinding-cs'/>